English Title: The Silent Sea

 ● The other weakness is characterization.
 With a team of over ten people, it is difficult to remember all the names.
 Granted, in a thriller, some fodder is needed but it lacks focus at times.

 ● The main characters are all tropes, which is fine but they lack dimension.
 Bae Doo-na is Dr Song Ji-an who is requested to join the team because of her expertise (not that she is told much).
 She also has a personal interest given that her older sister was stationed at the facility.
 Gong Yoo is Captain Han Yun-jae who knows more than he lets on and is on the mission to help save his sick daughter.
 Lee Joon is Lt Ryu Tae-suk, a capable and seemingly nice guy but one knows something is definitely up with him.
 It is a shame Lee is under-utilized in the series in the sense that he could be written much better.

-● Despite starting off somewhat weakly, the series nonetheless holds one’s interests and does improve.
+● Despite starting off somewhat weakly, the series nonetheless holds one’s interest and does improve.
 The pacing can be quicker initially but it is not bad.
 It is that and the mystery which make up for some of the weaknesses.

 ● Although the environmental issue is one of the motivations for the mission, it is not something which the series dwells on.
 Thankfully, it’s not annoyingly woke.

 ● The sample to be retrieved obviously has something to do with water and could potentially save Earth.
 And of course, something goes wrong with that which leads to more questions.
 Dr Song Ji-an demands answers and she is determined to find them.